Hoybaby/React-Memories-Share/README.md

 The singular Post component would be created from cards that I will import from Material-Ui.
 Everything will be contained within a card which will have an image, title description, created from x and buttons to like/delete the card.
 This is purely front end so a lot of trial and error as well as some online help from JavaScript Mastery made it possible to be done.These buttons will have onClick functions later.
 For the tags, I had to create a map because the tags is an array of inputs which will get cycles through from when the user types it out.

 -----Updating a Post with ID------
 In order to update a post, we must keep track of this ID throughout the components.
 The best way is to establish the ID in the App.js so it can be passed to the child components at a later time.
 To do this, we will do a `useState` hook.
+I have to use the state and state setters in the components which will be used as props later.